Dongathan-Jong/MegaBlot/README.md

+# MegaBlot

-A blot that can draw 30cm x 50cm!
+A pen plotter that can draw 30cm x 50cm!
 Controlled with an arduino and 4 stepper motors, it runs the GRBL firmware and uses the CNC shield with 4 a4988 stepper drivers.

 In total I spent around $200 CAD on this project, but it will cost way more if you buy it from the amazon links I provided.
 There are definitely cheaper alternatives online, and you can find them pretty easily through research.